jollyboss123/tcg_my-server/README.md

   data of these cards.
   For each game, there's a hash where the key is the unique card identifier and the value is the serialized card data.

+## Proxy
+AWS API Gateway has a large IP pool which can be utilised as a proxy to enable automatic IP rotation.

+The `X-Forwarded-For` headers are automatically randomized.
+This is because each AWS API Gateway request attaches the client's true IP address in this header.

 ## Reference Documentation

 * [Scraping the Web in Golang with Colly and Goquery](https://benjamincongdon.me/blog/2018/03/01/Scraping-the-Web-in-Golang-with-Colly-and-Goquery/)